KCisSICKnasty/SICKnasty-FO4/README.md

 Once you leave Vault 111, some options will flash on screen that you'll have to deal with.
 The main one you'll want to make sure you choose correctly is **Nuclear Winter**.
 When given the option, choose "Realism".
 Choosing the "Nuclear Winter" option will make only winter weathers happen, which will make your experience much more difficult and less interesting.

-After making your choices, you'll want to actually open up MCM:
+After making your choices, you'll want to actually open up MCM for the first time:

 - In your start menu, choose "MCM". *Note: It will take a very, very long time to load.
 Even with MCM Booster.
 It will only be this long the first time you open it on a new save file as it builds the cache.*

+**Other:**

+- Power Armor Handling Improvements - Retain Armor Buffs: Set holotape "Remove Armor on PA Entry: Always but keep buffs" (or Auto if Survival) or Carryweight is doubled.

 **Optional Mods:**